gtrabanco/unifi-freeradius-scripts/README.md

 More documentation will be here at anytime or not... sorry!

-26th April 2020 - Started to write the Wiki to document all project
+26th April 2020 - Started to write the Wiki to document all project it will be all available slowly.
+Just check it frecuently.